Best estate cars to buy 2021

 How many seats do you need?
 If it’s any more than five you are going to need to look elsewhere, as the days of the seven-seat estate are no more.

 Will you require off-road capabilities?
 Many manufacturers offer estates with extra black body cladding, a raised ride height and four wheel drive.
-Such models include the Skoda Octavia Scout, SEAT Leon X-Perience, Mercedes E-Class All-Terrain and Volvo V90 Cross Country.
+Such models include the Skoda Octavia Scout and the Volvo V90 Cross Country.

 What about optional extras?
 Due to the fact estate cars appeal to both private and business users, they quite often have extensive options lists.
-Thanks to their size, parking sensors and blind spot monitoring systems are incredibly useful, while cruise control, heated and cooled seats, and automatic tailgates all take the edge off driving.
+Parking sensors and blind spot monitoring systems are incredibly useful, while cruise control, heated and cooled seats, and automatic tailgates all help make life a little easier.

 Other estate car options

 Despite not failing to make our top then, there are many other strong estates on the market.
-There is the hugely affordable Dacia Logan, and the slightly less affordable Audi A4 Avant, Jaguar XF Sportbrake.
-In the middle of the cost spectrum are the Vauxhall Astra ST, SEAT Leon ST, VW Golf Estate and Ford Focus Estate, plus larger cars like the Ford Mondeo Estate and Mazda 6 Tourer.
+Premium models such as the Audi A4 Avant and Jaguar XF Sportbrake combine luxury and load carrying ability, while in the middle of the cost spectrum are the the Vauxhall Astra ST, SEAT Leon Estate, VW Golf Estate, plus larger cars like the Ford Mondeo Estate and Mazda 6 Tourer.

-Click the links above and to the left to find out which is the right choice for you.
+Click the links above to find out which is the right choice for you...